jicowan/resume/docs/jicowan.md

 - Was a founding member of the [AWS Collective](https://stackoverflow.com/collectives/aws) on Stackoverflow earning 400+ reputation points within the first 6 months which was among the top 5% for reputational change.
 Answered user’s questions posted to the #EKS channel in the [Kubernetes workspace](https://kubernetes.slack.com/messages/CNXNB0ZTN) and [Reddit](https://www.reddit.com/user/NoReserve5094).
 - Incubated new features prior to launch.
 Prepared friction logs describing areas of friction that could impede feature adoption, and recommeded improvements for subsequent versions.
 - Created a [mechanism](https://github.com/aws-samples/kubernetes-log4j-cve-2021-44228-node-agent) for deploying a patch for the log4shell exploit so that customers could quickly patch their Kubernetes environments.
-- Working backward from customer requirements, I wrote several feature narratives (PRFAQs) describing who the feature was for, the potential business opportunity, the feature and the problems it addresses, the ideal customer experience, and a list of success criteria.
+- Working backward from customer requirements, I wrote several feature narratives (PRFAQs) describing who the feature was for, the potential business opportunity, the feature and the problems it addresses, the ideal customer experience, and a list success criteria.
 - Co-authored the Kubernetes documentation on hard and soft [mutli-tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/).
 - Mentored junior members of my team, interviewed job applicants, and took part in annual calibration meetings.
 - Worked with Product to created a content shopping list that advanced our business goals, evalutated potential authors, and bar raised content before it was published to the AWS Containers Blog.